-In an excerpt from his forthcoming book, former White House chief of staff Reince Priebus says he prevented Sessions from resigning on two occasions.
+In his book, former White House chief of staff Reince Priebus said he prevented Sessions from resigning on two occasions.
 Priebus said he learned the AG planned to step down just after the incident in the Oval Office, and he ran to catch up with Sessions before he left.

 “I knocked on the door of the car, and Jeff was sitting there and I just jumped in and shut the door,” Priebus said.
 “And I said, ‘Jeff, what’s going on?’
 And then he told me that he was going to resign.
 I said, ‘You cannot resign.
 It’s not possible.
 We are going to talk about this right now.’
 So I dragged him back up to my office from the car.”

 A White House insider said that Trump told Priebus to obtain Sessions’s resignation in June as well, but he talked him out of it, telling him, “If I get this resignation, you are in for a spiral of calamity that makes Comey look like a picnic.’”